nvdaes/clipContentsDesigner/addon/doc/sk/readme.md

 ## Zmeny vo verzii 7.0

 * Ak nepovolíte simulovanie kopírovania pri inštalácii, doplnok neupravuje klávesové skratky.

-## Zmeny vo verzii 6.0

 *	Added options to choose if available actions should be performed after confirmation.
 *	Added Emulate copy and Emulate cut commands, which could be assigned from the Input gestures dialog.
-*	Added a dialog to configure the Emulate copy and Emulate cut

-  functionalities at installation.
-This allows to add the control+c and

   control+x commands to copy and cut, and be asked if you want to replace the clipboard contents when pressing these keystrokes.

 *	Fixed documentation for script_add (Windows+NVDA+c).

-## Zmeny vo verzii 5.0 ##

 *	Opravené vizuálne zobrazenie dialógov doplnku.

 *	Vyžaduje NVDA od verzie 2016.4

-## Zmeny vo verzii 4.0 ##

 *	Nastavenia sa ukladajú podľa pravidiel NVDA, takže je možné použiť